tiberiusferreira/Botejao/README.md

 The menu is sent in reverse order as to keep the menu of the current day in the bottom of the chat.

-This is a fun project to teach me Rust and get people involved with Telegram.